awwx/ar/readme.md

 * Implements Arc lists using Racket's mutable pairs (mpair's)

-  which I hope will fix the [queue bug](http://awwx.ws/queue-test-summary).
+  as a fix for the [queue bug](http://awwx.ws/queue-test-summary).

 * implements quasiquotation with Alan Bawden's algorithm

-  which I hope will fix list splicing in nested quasiquotes, which was giving people trouble writing macro-defining macros.
+  as a fix for list splicing in nested quasiquotes, which was giving people trouble writing macro-defining macros.

 * Function rest arguments are 'nil terminated Arc lists